eclipse-zenoh/zenoh-kotlin/README.md

 This repository provides a Kotlin binding based on the main [Zenoh implementation written in Rust](https://github.com/eclipse-zenoh/zenoh).

 The code relies on native code written in Rust and communicates with it via the Java Native Interface (JNI).

+## Documentation

+The documentation of the API is published at https://eclipse-zenoh.github.io/zenoh-kotlin/index.html.

+Alternatively, you can build it locally as [explained below](#building-the-documentation).

 ----